 "#2 Other" includes cash and derivatives held by the fund ensuring its smooth operation when fulfilling its investment strategy.
-The fund employs the minimum safeguards by screening for compliance with the international norms and standards including the UN Global Compact and the OECD Guidelines for Multinational Enterprises.
+Additionally, category #2 includes investments that have been made from a diversification perspective, such as CLOs.
+For cash and derivatives, the fund employs the minimum safeguards by screening for compliance with the international norms and standards including the UN Global Compact and the OECD Guidelines for Multinational Enterprises.
+No minimum environmental or social safeguards are applied to investments in CLOs.